Cary Grant

 Cary Grant (born Archibald Alec Leach; January 18, 1904 – November 29, 1986) was an English-American actor.
-He was known for his Mid-Atlantic accent, debonair demeanor, light-hearted approach to acting, and sense of comic timing.
-He was one of classic Hollywood's definitive leading men from the 1930s until the mid-1960s.
-He was nominated twice for the Academy Award for Best Actor, and in 1970 he was presented an Academy Honorary Award by his friend Frank Sinatra at the 42nd Academy Awards.
-He was accorded the Kennedy Center Honors in 1981.
-In 1999, the American Film Institute named him the second greatest male star of Golden Age Hollywood cinema, trailing only Humphrey Bogart.
+Known for his blended British and American accent, debonair demeanor, lighthearted approach to acting, and sense of comic timing, he was one of classic Hollywood's definitive leading men.
+He was nominated twice for the Academy Award, received an Academy Honorary Award in 1970, and received the Kennedy Center Honor in 1981.
+He was named the second-greatest male star of the Golden Age of Hollywood by the American Film Institute in 1999.

-Grant was born and brought up in Bristol, England.
-He became attracted to theater at a young age when he visited the Bristol Hippodrome.
+Grant was born into an impoverished family in Bristol, where he had an unhappy childhood marked by the absence of his mother and his father's alcoholism.
+He became attracted to theatre at a young age when he visited the Bristol Hippodrome.
 At 16, he went as a stage performer with the Pender Troupe for a tour of the US.
 After a series of successful performances in New York City, he decided to stay there.
 He established a name for himself in vaudeville in the 1920s and toured the United States before moving to Hollywood in the early 1930s.

-Grant initially appeared in crime films and dramas such as Blonde Venus (1932) with Marlene Dietrich and She Done Him Wrong (1933) with Mae West, but later gained renown for his performances in romantic screwball comedies such as The Awful Truth (1937) with Irene Dunne, Bringing Up Baby (1938) with Katharine Hepburn, His Girl Friday (1940) with Rosalind Russell, and The Philadelphia Story (1940) with Hepburn and James Stewart.
+Grant initially appeared in crime films and dramas, such as Blonde Venus (1932) and She Done Him Wrong (1933), but later gained renown for his performances in romantic screwball comedies such as The Awful Truth (1937), Bringing Up Baby (1938), His Girl Friday (1940), and The Philadelphia Story (1940).
 These pictures are frequently cited among the greatest comedy films of all time.
-Other well-known films in which he starred in this period were the adventure Gunga Din (1939) and the dark comedy Arsenic and Old Lace (1944).
-He also began to move into dramas such as Only Angels Have Wings (1939) with Jean Arthur, Penny Serenade (1941) again with Dunne, and None but the Lonely Heart (1944) with Ethel Barrymore; he was nominated for the Academy Award for Best Actor for the latter two.
+Other well-known films in which he starred in this period were the adventure Gunga Din (1939), the dark comedy Arsenic and Old Lace (1944), and the dramas Only Angels Have Wings (1939), Penny Serenade (1941), and None but the Lonely Heart (1944), the latter two for which he was nominated for the Academy Award for Best Actor.